ROC-HCI/Behavioral_Action_project/README.txt

     University of Rochester
 -------------------------------------------------------------------------------

-AUTOMANNER code as it resides in the Behavioral_Action_project in Bluehive (University of Rochester Cluster).
+AUTOMANNER code as it resides in the Behavioral_Action_project folder in Bluehive (University of Rochester Cluster).
 It is the latest working snapshot from bluehive.
 It uses many different nodes in bluehive for parallel running of the automanner code and getting the best